Contemplate

 Published on

-Made in the valleyCustom-made skis - with Jonathan Jacobs
+Made in the valleyCraft Your Own Custom Skis – with Jonathan Jacobs

-In 2026, it’s been 10 years since the self-taught "Jonno" from Johannesburg founded his workshop, Rōnin Skis.
-Long story short, the name originates from ancient Japanese warriors who were independent, answering to no one but themselves.
-It embodies a mindset of independence and zero compromise that this samurai of handcrafted freeride skis shares in his workshops.
+By 2026, it will be ten years since the self-taught craftsman “Jonno” from Johannesburg founded his workshop, Rōnin Skis.
+As the name suggests, it’s inspired by Japan’s masterless samurai — free spirits who answered only to themselves.
+A spirit of independence and “no compromise” runs through every handmade freeride ski he produces and teaches others to craft in his immersive workshops.
 Three days of sawing, glueing, sanding, and finally, the pure joy of an environmentally friendly pair of skis, sharp as a katana, ready to carve through the powder.
-Created by and for you, they smell of sawdust and pride.
+Created by and for you, they carry the scent of sawdust, effort, and pride.

 333, Route des Moussoux - Chamonix-Mont-Blanc